 Q. What are the guidelines for taking courses at other institutions?

 A. In order to take courses elsewhere, students must receive prior approval from the appropriate department or dean.
 The Study Elsewhere Form can be obtained by visiting the Registrar’s website.
-The form must be signed by an advisor and then submitted with any required documentation to the Student Affairs office of the student’s academic department.
+The form must be signed by a success coach or advisor and then submitted with any required documentation to the Student Affairs office of the student’s academic department.

 Q. Can I test out of any courses?

 A. Mason offers a limited number of departmental exams for credit that will permit you to test out of certain courses.
 These options can be located by visiting: http://admissions.gmu.edu/exams/ExamDepartmental.asp

 Q. How do double majors, double minors, and two degrees work?